 “Foster diverse economic growth, while sustaining and enhancing Kingsland’s distinctive community character.”

-Planning and coordination of community economic development grant project.
+-Planning and coordination of community economic development grant projects.

-Provide staff support for the Kingsland Development Authority and their associated projects and programs.
+-Provide staff support for the Kingsland Development Authority and their associated projects

 In late 2012 and early 2013, the City of Kingsland approved the creation of the first Tax Allocation District known as the City of Kingsland Tax Allocation District #1 – Exit 3 Commercial and Entertainment District.
 For more information on this Tax Allocation District, please consult TAD redevelopment plan here

 In accordance with the Constitution of Georgia: Article 9; Section 7, a local city or county may establish one or more Community Improvement Districts (more commonly referred to as CID) within its corporate limits.
 The local government body must approve CID plans, and the tax rate proposed within the CID.
 Property owners within a community improvement district may choose to tax themselves at a higher rate than property owners outside of the CID.
 Any additional tax revenue collected within the CID, over and above the normal tax revenue collected throughout the City, can be used to repay eligible project expenses for projects developing within the CID.
 The official legislation for this program will be provided soon.